 Amy's publication grant has been used to cover the reproduction costs of a set of images from the Bedford Archives Services to illustrate her chapter in the forthcoming Women and the Country House in Ireland and Britain publication.
 Her chapter focuses on the architectural endeavours of the widowed Jemima Yorke, 2nd Marchioness Grey (1723-97) at her London and country residences, which have hitherto received limited academic interest.
 The aim of the volume is to highlight the integral role that women played in the country house through the exploration and examination of new archival material.
 The book will be published in Autumn 2017 by Four Courts Press.

-Amy Boyington, PhD candidate, Cambridge University – Research Grant, £395
+Amy Boyington, PhD candidate, Cambridge University – research grant of £395

 Amy’s doctoral research investigates the extent to which elite women of the eighteenth century commissioned architectural works in Britain and the extent to which the type and scale of their projects were dictated by their marital status.